 Another remarkable thing about this pedal is that the tube itself actually performs the compression.
 In most other so-called tube comps, the tube they use is just a gain stage following a solid-state (usually optical) compression element.
-You typically only see "true" tube compression in high-end and vintage studio processors.
+You typically only see "true" tube compression in a few high-end studio processors like the Manley Vari-Mu.
 I think the use of the tube as the compression element, instead of just a gain stage, contributes to the low noise and uncommon action of this pedal.

 I A/B compared it against the T-Rex Squeezer, which is a direct competitor since it costs a similar amount, has one tube, has the same controls, and uses exactly the same power supply.
 The tone of the T-Rex is brighter in the highs, while the Markbass has fuller mids.
 The T-Rex has some extra hiss, while the MB is remarkably quiet.
 The T-Rex is much smaller, but not as ruggedly-built as the MB.
 I also A/B'ed it against the Maxon RCP-660, which is another tube comp pedal; the Maxon has brighter highs and a more tube-colored tone, but the MB is superior in every other way.